 - It was held that the travel from home to the private hospitals had duality of purpose – thats to say it was home to work travel as well as travel between places of business (as his home was both a home and a place of business)

-- On the principle in Mallalieu v Drummond (a case ostensibly about clothing, but also about disallowing expenses with duality of purpose – those not “wholly and exclusively” for business), these expenses were therefore disallowed
+- On the principle in Mallalieu v Drummond (a case ostensibly about clothing, but also about disallowing expenses with duality of purpose – those expenses not “wholly and exclusively” for business),

 - “Travel expenses for journeys between home (even where the home is used as place of business) and places of business are treated as non deductible” (quote from tribunal)